U.S. Recycling Industry Is Struggling To Figure Out A Future Without China

 Pochiro, of the Association of Plastic Recyclers, says recycling does need help — from consumers, for example.
 "We're trying to make consumers understand that recycling isn't just about putting your container in the bin," she says.
 "You also need to buy recycled," meaning products that contain recycled plastic.

 There's a growing market for such products, stuff like bottles, clothing, packaging or bags, for example.
 But it's tough to compete against cheap virgin plastic.
-Recycling companies need huge investments, and to get that, they have to show they have a market for their product.
+Recycling companies need huge investments, and to get that, they have to show they have a market for their products.
 And for that, Pochiro says, they need commitments — voluntary or mandated by law — by consumer goods companies to buy recycled plastic.

 "If a recycler can't be confident enough that they have a market for at least maybe six months to a year," she says, "then they aren't going to want to make that investment in their own facilities" to make more recycled plastic.